Great Barrier Reef Holidays

 Take a day trip

 Combine a visit to the Great Barrier Reef with a helicopter ride, a sailing adventure, a Catamaran cruise or even an idyllic hot-air balloon ride over the spectacular Atherton Tablelands region.
-If you are feeling very adventurous head to the outer reef.
+Head to the outer reef for some even more in-depth exploration or discover the spectacular Daintree Rainforest which sits adjacent to the reef.
+Alternatively immerse yourself in the local culture by taking the opportunity to learn about indigenous culture on a tour.

 There are so many islands to visit you'll have trouble choosing from Hamilton Island, Lizard Island, Heron Island, Orpheus Island and so many more.
 We have created a guide to the best islands to visit in the Great Barrier Reef to help you with your choice.

 This is a great question.
 And the answer is as soon as humanly possible!
 You don't know what you are missing until you have seen this world wonder in person.
-But, on a more practical level there are two distinct seasons in the Great Barrier Reef: dry season, November - March; and wet season, April - October.
+But, on a more practical level there are two distinct seasons in the Great Barrier Reef: April - October; and November - March.

 Great Barrier Reef Holiday Ideas and Advice